 - The true cost of maintaining the 120+ pieces of equipment is now clearly understood, allowing Johnson Brothers to price their crops competitively, without cutting into the bottom line.

-- Standardised systems and training minimise down time, even when workers hired to service the equipment change with the seasons.
+- Standardized systems and training minimize down time, even when workers hired to service the equipment change with the seasons.

 - Parts inventory declined by 30% with better data on what’s needed when.